nline/powerwatch/firmware/plugwatch_G/README.md

     - They are at least close?
 Maybe blue could be brighter?
   - [ ] ~Particle can deterministically hard reset itself (not in a loop) - particle_rst_test~
     - This does not WORK!
 Must switch to PIN D2 because there is a pull up on D3
-  - [ ] Watchdog triggers when not tickled - watchdog_test
+  - [x] Watchdog triggers when not tickled - watchdog_test
-  - [ ] Watchdog doesn't trigger when tickled - watchdog_tickle_test
+  - [x] Watchdog doesn't trigger when tickled - watchdog_tickle_test

 ## Bugs and things to fix
  - Switch pins D2 and D3
  - STM LED doesn't work?
 Maybe soldering?
 Probably should be active low anyways
  - Possibly breakout UART from STM either to particle or just to somewhere for debugging.
+ - Make AC wire holes bigger and further apart.
+Move big cap down towards GPS antenna so they have more room.